lukaszczerpak/akamai-g2o-lua/README.md

 * secret key (same like in Akamai configuration file)
 * time delta - acceptable time margin for timestamp validation

+# Contribution

+If your server is not listed and supports LUA then you are more than welcome to contribute and implement the connector :)

 # Testing